Flying and gliding animals: Powered flight

-Powered flight has evolved at least four times: first in the insects, then in pterosaurs, next in birds, and last in bats.
-Studies on theropod dinosaurs do suggest multiple (at least 3) independent acquisitions of powered flight however, and a recent study proposes independent acquisitions amidst the different bat clades as well.
 Powered flight uses muscles to generate aerodynamic force, which allows the animal to produce lift and thrust.
-The animal may ascend without the aid of rising air.
+The animal may ascend without the use of rising air.
+Powered flight has evolved at least four times: first in pterygote insects, then in pterosaurs, next in birds, and last in bats.
+Studies on theropod dinosaurs suggest at least three independent acquisitions of powered flight, and a 2020 study proposed independent acquisitions amidst the different bat clades as well.

-Externally powered
+Externally powered flight

-Ballooning and soaring are not powered by muscle, but rather by external aerodynamic sources of energy: the wind and rising thermals, respectively.
+Ballooning and soaring are not powered by muscle, but rather by external aerodynamic sources of energy: wind and rising thermals, respectively.
 Both can continue as long as the source of external power is present.
 Soaring is typically only seen in species capable of powered flight, as it requires extremely large wings.